alban-hh/puna-al/API.md

 - Body: `{ "token": string, "password": string }` (`password` 8–128 chars)
 - `200` → `{ "message": "Fjalëkalimi u rivendos me sukses." }`.
 Revokes all of the user's refresh tokens.
 - Errors: `400 validation_error`; `400 bad_request` (invalid/expired token).
+- Note: in the default setup the reset email link is handled by the backend page `GET /reset-password` (see §8.1), which submits to this endpoint for you.

 #### `GET /api/v1/me`
 - Auth: User